 Follow Eazy Peazy Mealz on Pinterest for more great tips, ideas and recipes!

 Hi, everyone!
 I’m Nichole, and I blog over at The Salty Marshmallow.
 I am really excited to be here working on some contributor posts over the next few months!

 The first recipe I’ll be sharing today is one of my all time favorite chicken dinners.
 I don’t know about you guys, but in my house, we eat chicken a lot!
 So that means that I have to really keep things switched up and spiced up so that nobody gets bored.
 This Sheet Pan Cajun Garlic Chicken & Fries stays in regular rotation on our dinner menu since it’s anything but ordinary!

 Aside from the amazing buttery Cajun flavor, my second favorite thing about Sheet Pan Cajun Garlic Chicken & Fries is that I can have dinner on the table fast!
 It takes me five minutes or less of prep work, and only 20-25 minutes in the oven.
 Using store bought wedge style french fries and seasoning them myself saves me from the work of peeling and slicing up potatoes, which is something I don’t necessarily have time for on a busy weeknight!
 Throw it all on a sheet pan and I’m off.
-This is my favorite panbecause it bakes evenly, won’t rust, and doesn’t warp.
+My favorite sheet pan is the Nordic Ware Aluminum Sheet Pan because it bakes evenly, won’t rust, and doesn’t warp.